addrummond/mlm/manual/manual.md

 Let go of the center pad once the reading is complete.

 Read off the aperture and shutter speed.

+## Battery

+The meter is powered by a single CR2032 coin cell.
+The cell should be inserted with the positive side facing away from the circuit board.
+The meter won't be damaged if the cell is inserted the wrong way round, but will not function.

+When a new battery is inserted, the light for f8 will turn on for around 10 seconds.
+When this light goes out, initial calibration of the touch pads is performed (which takes a fraction of a second).
+For best results, rest the meter on the case while the light is still on and wait for a second after the light goes out before touching it.

 ## Changing the aperture and shutter speed.